Women in Algeria: Post-Independence

-From 1981 to 1991, women were proportionally represented in the small and marginal parties of the extreme left side.
-The Workers Party (PT) was led by a woman: Louisa Hanoune.
-Both the parties at the left wing and FLN represented women candidates at elections.
-The religious Islamist parties did not represent women candidates at elections, but women were allowed to be members.

 Today, women are represented, although still not proportionally to men, in both parliament and in ministerial positions.
 In 2012, Algerian women occupied 31 percent of parliamentary seats, placing the country 26th worldwide and 1st in the Arab world.
 In 2012 political reforms were established, with the support of the United Nations Development Program, to provide a legal framework that granted women 30 percent representation in elected assemblies.
-On the local level, the rate is only 18 percent, due to the fact that it is difficult to find women willing to appear on ballots in the communes.
+On the local level, the rate was only 18 percent, due to the fact that it was difficult to find women willing to appear on ballots in the communes.
+Currently, Algeria is facing a major setback in the representation of women in parliament.
+While women held 145 seats in the 2012 parliament, and 120 seats in the 2017 parliament, the number of seats in 2021 fell to “34 seats, comprising only 8 percent of the total 407 seats”.

 Following President Bouteflika's re-election in 2014, seven women were appointed as ministers in his cabinet.
 This adds up to 20 percent of all the ministerial positions.
 The women occupying the seven new ministerial posts are: Minister of Education Nouria Benghebrit; Minister of Land-Use Planning and Environment Dalila Boudjemaa; Minister of Culture Nadia Labidi; Minister of Family and Women Mounia Meslem; Minister of Post, Information Technology and Communication Zahra Dardouri; Minister of Tourism Nouria Yamina Zerhouni and Delegate Minister of Handicrafts Aish Tabagho.
 There has until this day not been a female head of state.
 Louisa Hanoune became the first women in both Algeria and the Arab world to run for office in 2004.

 Economic participation

-When it comes to owning land, women are at a major disadvantage.
-Their access to owning land is limited by the traditional laws of Algeria.
-Even through Algerian women by law have the right to access bank loans and are free to negotiate financial or business contracts, these actions are usually restricted by their husbands.
-Women in the workforce accounted for 37% versus men who accounted for 80%.
-The youth unemployment rate for males (43%) was slight lower than it was for females (46%).
-60% of Algerian women are employed, but only half are on a salaried status.
-Basically speaking, the majority of women do not benefit from their employ ability status.
-Most Algerian women are employed by public administration and they occupy a lot of the teaching professions and "traditional" women careers in Algeria.
-"One exception is the medical profession; more than half of Algeria's doctors are women."
-In the year 2002, the National Committee of Working Women provided a center to help victims of sexual harassment in the workplace.
-In addition, there has been activists who have been campaigning for there to be a law to protect women from sexual harassment in the workplace.